 The court was hearing an arbitration petition filed by BCCI to restrain the three banks from refunding to Nimbus any portion of the margin money of the guarantees which the Board is now invoking.

 Three banks have told the Bombay High Court that they do not intend to return margin money placed by Nimbus.
+(Getty Images)

 The HC adjourned the petition for admission to February 7, 2012, observing that the matter may be disposed of finally at the admission stage itself after putting the parties on notice.